vilya/LudumEngine/README.txt

 Still to do
 ===========

 There's lots!
-Here's what's planned:
+Here's what I'm thinking:
 - WebGL-based renderer
 - Collision detection
 - Turn the state machine into a class, so you can have more than one of them (e.g. for NPC logic as well as game logic).
+- Add audio loading support to the loader, so that you can track whether all the sounds you need have finished loading.